by Caroline von Fluegge-Chen

-There are better choices out there than highly processed, chemical laden food – so be smart about what goes down the gizzard.
+There are better choices out there than highly processed, chemical-laden food – so be smart about what goes down the gizzard.
 If one eats crap, feels like crap, and continues this way, then they’ve made a choice.

 Unless there is some sort of metabolic issue, the only way to lose weight is to eat less and move more.
-The body doesn’t care about mood, not liking to exercise, the weather, the inconvenience.
+The body doesn’t care about mood, not liking to exercise, the weather, or the inconvenience.
 Either we are burning calories or we are storing calories.
 Laws of physics.

-Unless we make peace with ourselves, our expectations, our attitudes, we will project our views onto the next generation.
+Unless we make peace with ourselves, our expectations, and our attitudes, we will project our views onto the next generation.

 To parents – my advice is to stop caving to the whims of children.
 What is on the table is what is for dinner.
 Parents make the decision of what is on the table.
-Parents are not short order cooks.
+Parents are not short-order cooks.
 Parents did not sign up to be executives in people pleasing.
 Children are to be loved, but loving a child includes saying no, setting boundaries and managing how the household works on your terms, not theirs.
 They can contribute, but you are the boss of the family.